Download our new CCPA Guide for Staffing & Recruitment

 The pressure on recruiters and candidates is real.
 High application volume, fragmented workflows, and inconsistent evaluation standards create friction on both sides of the hiring process.

+Jack & Jill’s mission is to reduce that friction by introducing structured, AI-driven infrastructure into hiring.
 At the center of the platform are two AI agents, Jack & Jill, designed to support both candidates and employers throughout the process.

 These agents guide structured interactions, evaluate responses against predefined, job-relevant criteria, and generate outputs intended to bring greater consistency to hiring decisions.

-Why does AI trust matter in agentic AI?
+AI trust is paramount in agentic AI

 Matt mentions trust is both the solution and the problem.